 How AI Is Transforming Public Safety Leadership

-You have heard plenty about AI.
+You’ve heard plenty about AI.
 Some of it is exciting.
 Some of it is unsettling.
-Here is the truth.
-It is already in your agency in one form or another.
+In truth, it is already in your agency in one form or another.
 It might be a supervisor using an AI writing assistant or a dispatcher using a quick summary tool to refine a report.
-It is there, even if it has not been realized yet.
+It is there, even if it has not yet been realized.

 AI As An Assistant, Not A Replacement

-Let’s start with the fear that sits in the room.
+Let’s start with the most common fear regarding Artificial Intelligence.
 AI cannot replace dispatchers, officers, fire crews, or command staff.
 It is here to take on the tasks that drain hours and add little value.
 Think repetitive data entry.
-Think about copying use of force details from one system into another.
-Think of sifting through months and years of documentation to find that one note for an evaluation.
+Think about copying the use of force details from one system into another.
+Think of sifting through months of documentation to find that one note for an evaluation.

 As Morreale writes, “AI processes information faster than humanly possible and suggests options that you might not consider, but every final decision remains yours.”
 That is the point.
 You keep the judgment.
 You keep the leadership.
 You keep the accountability.
 AI ensures that routine work doesn't consume your day.